UMDLARS/one_night_in_sf/README.md

 make mynewgame.z3
 ```

+Note that z3 format has limitations on (among other things) the number of objects and synonyms for a given object.
+You may notice compiler warnings that some `name` words are being dropped, etc.

 ## It broke!

 * Are you running this from a POSIX shell such as busybox sh, dash, bash, or zsh?
 This won't work on DOS/PowerShell systems to our knowledge.